MotorStorm: Apocalypse: Pre-order bonuses

 In the North America three DLC packs were available as pre-order incentives, each available from a specific retailler.
 Each pack included a PlayStation Network avatar, an XMB theme and unique vehicle designs and stickers which the player could use to customise other vehicles.

 Reception

-MotorStorm: Apocalypse received positive reviews.
-The game holds a Metacritic rating of 77, based on 74 reviews.
-While the game has received an 8.0 score by IGN for its well-designed visuals and arcade-styled handling to vehicles, the game received a 7 by GamesRadar for its short and bland storyline, as well as a less appealing offline gameplay.
-GamePro criticized the game for its "underwhelming graphics" and for the game being similar to the game, Split/Second.
-However, GameSpot rated the game an 8.5 for its variety of multiplayer options, well-designed tracks and destructible environments.
-1UP also gave it a "B" rating.
-GameZone gave the game a 6.5/10, stating: "For anyone looking for a fresh new racing game on the PS3, things could get a lot worse than Motorstorm: Apocalypse, but they could also be a little better".
+MotorStorm: Apocalypse received "generally favorable reviews" according to the review aggregation website Metacritic.
+GamePro criticized the game for its "underwhelming graphics" and for the game being similar to the game, Split/Second, giving it three stars out of five.
+However, GameSpot praised it for its variety of multiplayer options, well-designed tracks and destructible environments.
+Edge gave it eight out of 10, saying that the game "has a special relationship with chaos, and if you can keep your head when all about you are throwing their controllers, you're just as likely to lose.
+Less battle than survival racing, it's happy to let fairness be a stain on the tarmac."
+GameZone gave it 6.5 out of 10, saying: "For anyone looking for a fresh new racing game on the PS3, things could get a lot worse than Motorstorm: Apocalypse, but they could also be a little better."